SergeyBibikov/rust-selenium/README.md

 ## TO DO

-* Add methods to adjust session capabilities
 * Add useful methods which are available in other Selenium implementations

 ## Contributions
 Any contributions, bug reports and improvement suggestions are much anticipated and appreciated!

 ### Release notes:
+* v 0.1.7 - Session capabilities support for local and remote sessions
 * v 0.1.6 - Basic remote session support
 * v 0.1.5 - SafariOptions support
 * v 0.1.4 - Basic Safari support